 1) CAN message between BCM and PCM missing or invalid.
 No request to open fuel door or FTIV.
 Customer cannot refuel vehicle without using manual override.
+Once door is open, system works as designed.

 The Fuel Fill Door Unlock Control Circuit is checked for opens and shorts and functionally.